Health & Wellness

 What does it mean if my dog is suddenly drinking way more than usual?

-Dogs can sometimes get very thirsty for the same reasons a person would—it’s a hot day, they’ve been exercising a lot, or they’ve gone a bit too long without drinking water.
-But if you notice that your dog seems much thirstier than their baseline, your best bet is to contact a veterinarian.
+Dogs can sometimes get very thirsty for the same reasons a person would—it’s hot, they’ve been exercising a lot, or they’ve gone a bit too long without drinking water.
+But if you notice that your dog seems much thirstier than usual, contact a veterinarian.
 A wide range of conditions, including kidney problems, Cushing’s disease, pyometra, and diabetes, can lead to excessive thirst in dogs, as can some medications.
 Your vet will be able to help get to the bottom of any sudden or drastic changes in your dog’s behavior.

 What if my dog isn’t drinking water?